modernmt/modernmt/INSTALL.md

 docker pull modernmt/master
 ```

-To run your istance
+To run your istance and publish the API on port 8045 of your host, execute

 ```
-docker run -it modernmt/master bash
+docker run -it --publish 8045:8045 modernmt/master bash
 ```

 Done! go to [README.md](README.md) to create your first engine.